silver-wizard11/spicetifyconfig/README.md

 6. Remove Popular sections from homepage: remove lots of clutter stuff like Popular radio/albums/new releases, etc

-7. Hide recent searches: to hide search history from search bar

-8. Smooth Progress/Volume Bar: enable the glide animation on playback/volume bar when changing
+7. Smooth Progress/Volume Bar: enable the glide animation on playback/volume bar when changing

-9. Hide Friend Activity Button: i don't have friend so i will hide it anyway which located on the top right corner
+8. Hide Friend Activity Button: i don't have friend so i will hide it anyway which located on the top right corner

     Hide What's New Button: if you want to do the same with the bell icon aswell

-10. Hide Mini Player Button: i don't find it useful so i hide it
+9. Hide Mini Player Button: i don't find it useful so i hide it

-11. Hide 'Scroll through previews': hide the previews icon of track
+10. Hide 'Scroll through previews': hide the previews icon of track

 --- Themes ---